Is There a Federal Defamation Statute of Limitations?

 For instance, you may opt to file your suit where you lost business or incurred other financial losses.
 You could also file in the jurisdiction where most of your clients live or even in more than one jurisdiction.

 At the Mullen Law Firm, we always advise that you call us as soon as possible to establish an attorney-client relationship.
-Once we have that relationship, we can begin working on your lawsuit, looking at all the ways we can argue in court or outside it to get favorable outcomes.
+Once we have that confidential relationship, we can begin working on your lawsuit, looking at all the ways we can argue in court or outside it to get favorable outcomes.

 Some jurisdictions have clearly defined defamation as opposed to free speech.
 Given that free speech is one of the first vital aspects of the Constitution, defamation is sometimes invoked in such lawsuits.

-In most instances, the giving of an opinion will be protected from defamation proceedings.
+In most instances, giving an opinion will be protected from defamation proceedings.
 On the other hand, statements made or published that are shown to be patently false and may result in harm or difficulty to the plaintiff are not protected under free speech.

 Given that it can be complex to determine whether the information contained in an utterance or publication falls under free speech or not, you should always work with a lawyer if you intend to bring a defamation case.